How to Become a Speech-Language Pathologist in North Carolina

 • The etiology of communicative disorders

-If you feel that you need some extra preparation for the exam, you may browse the test’s topics and practice questions in the Praxis Study Companion.
+If you need extra preparation for the exam, browse test topics and practice questions in the Praxis Study Companion.
+After taking the exam, it usually takes about two weeks to receive your scores from Praxis.

-Step 3.
-Apply for a Temporary License and Complete a Supervised Experience Year (SEY)
+Step 3: Complete Supervised Experience Year (SEY)

 Along with your application and application/licensure fee of $70, you’ll need to: